Clare Tennant

 Clarissa Madeline Georgiana Felicite Tennant (later Bethell, Tennyson and Beck; 13 July 1896 – 3 September 1960), known as Clare Tennant, was a British socialite, prominent in early 20th century high society in London.

 Early life

 Clare was born on 13 July 1896.
 She was the only daughter of Edward Tennant, 1st Baron Glenconner, and Pamela Wyndham.
 Among her brothers was poet Edward, Stephen and David Tennant.

 Her paternal grandparents were Emma Winsloe and Sir Charles Tennant, 1st Baronet.
 Her uncle was Harold Tennant, and her aunt, Margot Tennant was the wife of Prime Minister H. H. Asquith.

-In her younger years she was often seen at the Ritz Hotel in London, dining with the likes of Lady Cynthia Asquith, Osbert Sitwell, Gilbert Russell and Maud Nelke.
+In her younger years she was often seen at the Ritz Hotel in London, dining with the likes of Lady Cynthia Asquith, Osbert Sitwell, Gilbert Russell and Maud Julia Augusta Russell.
 Mary Abbott describes her as a "notorious 'bolter'", while Barbara Cartland in her 1970 autobiography "We Danced All Night" called her "one of the most beautiful women I have ever seen".